z80-AF2882/otc4opr/README.md

     - Click *View List* (eye icon in the top-right corner).
     - Ensure *Cards View* is enabled.
     - If you do not have a rename ruleset hardcoded in the script, you will be prompted to provide a local file with rulesets.

+**Hint:** if script did not run reloading page sometimes help.
+Also script generates INFO and DEBUG messages into web browser's dev console.

 ## How It Works
 1. The script is triggered when a user opens a URL starting with `https://army-forge.onepagerules.com/view?listId=`.